UpekHansaja/TypeScript-NodeJS-Setup/README.md

 tsc
 ```

-after the line executed, now you will able to see an `index.js` file has been created inside `dist` folder & it includes a `JavaScript` code which obtained by compiling from `TypeScript` at `index.ts` file.
+after the line is executed, now you will be able to see an `index.js` file has been created inside the `dist` folder & it includes a `JavaScript` code obtained by compiling from `TypeScript` at the `index.ts` file.

-Well, sometimes it may be a horrible feeling when your wanted to run the project but each and every time you have to compile it at the terminal by `tsc` and run.
+Well, sometimes it may be a horrible feeling when you want to run the project each & every time you have to compile it at the terminal by `tsc` and run.

-We can manage that situation by simply updating `package.json` file
+We can manage that situation by simply updating the `package.json` file

 ```json
 "scripts": {